 To conclude the evening, Jason Gritzner highlighted the connection between the plight of the Oregon spotted frog and the overall health of the river.
 Because amphibians are considered an environmental indicator species, a distressed population confirms distress in the overall ecosystem in the Upper Deschutes.

 Want to learn more?
-There are more community leaning opportunities to come!
-Click to see the list and RSVP links.
+There are more community learning opportunities to come!